SimonJackson24/AMSLPR/docs/production_deployment.md

-# AMSLPR Production Deployment Guide
+# VisiGate Production Deployment Guide

-This guide provides detailed information on deploying the AMSLPR system in a production environment.
+This guide provides detailed information on deploying the VisiGate system in a production environment.

 ## Table of Contents